-An initializer function is used to ensure specific business logic is successfully executed on the same instance only once.
-This topic describes the structure and features of C# initializer functions.
+An initializer function is used to ensure that functions are executed on the same instance only once.
+This topic describes the basic structure and features of C# initializer functions.

-public void Init(); //No context objects are contained. public void Init(IFcContext context); //The context object is contained. public static void Init(); //No context objects are contained. public static void Init(IFcContext context); //The context object is contained.
+public void Init(); //No context object is contained. public void Init(IFcContext context); //The context object is contained. public static void Init(); //No context object is contained. public static void Init(IFcContext context); //The context object is contained.

-initializer field that you specify when you add the initializer function.
-For example, if you set
+initializer field that you specify when you create an initializer function.
+For example, if you

-IFcContextare specifically designed for initializer functions.
-If these two parameters are not specified, the initializer function is not executed.
+IFcContextare designed for initializer functions.
+If these two fields are not specified, the initializer function is not executed.

-- Initializer functions do not return any value.
-Return logic appended to initializer functions does not take effect.
+- Initializer functions return no values.
+Return logic that is appended to initializer functions does not take effect.